Wolverine971/9takes/src/blog/people/techies/Jason-Calacanis.md

 > **Disclaimer** This analysis of Jason Calacanis's Enneagram type is speculative, based on publicly available information, and may not reflect Jason Calacanis's actual personality type.
 Please leave a comment at the end telling us if we hit or missed the mark.

+<p class="firstLetter">We are all the stars in our narratives.
+We are all driven to succeed, some more than others.</p>

+Jason Calcanis is one of those people who cannot stand to be anything but the epitome of success in everything he does.
+He is aching to make a mark and is willing to reinvent himself again and again to accomplish his goals.
+Jason is an Enneagram type 3, also known as "The Achiever."

+Here, we will explain what that looks like.

 <details>
 <summary class="accordion">TL;DR: Why Jason Calacanis is an Enneagram 3</summary>
 <div class="panel">